wesleygas/wesleygas.github.io/docs/pages/about.md

 # **About Me**

 Hi there!
 I am **Wesley** :wave:,<br>
+I'm a computer engineer student at [Insper](https://www.insper.edu.br/en/), graduating in December 2021.
+My biggest interests revolve around simplifying our day to day lives through technology, be it with fully with autonomous robots or a connected smart home.

-I'm a computer engineer student at [Insper](https://www.insper.edu.br/en/), graduating at December 2021.
-Winning a full scholarship for both high school and university has reassured me of how essential and life changing quality educaiton is.
+Winning a full scholarship for both high school and university has reassured me of how essential and life changing quality education is.
 Switching between first and second in class, I also focus on all the extracurricular activities and homemade projects the 24h of a day can fit and give my best to honor those who believe in my potential.

 <div class="row">